 Mike Ingram is a historian, author, lecturer and tour guide

-Mike is an historian, author, lecturer and tour guide passionate about the medieval period, the Wars of the Roses and the history of his own county - Northamptonshire with many years experience, an MA in history from the University of Birmingham and qualified to teach history in adult education.
+Mike is an historian, author, lecturer, tour guide and Freeman of the ancient borough of Northampton passionate about the medieval period, the Wars of the Roses and the history of his own county - Northamptonshire with many years experience, an MA in history from the University of Birmingham and qualified to teach history in adult education.
 When he is not out lecturing or leading tours, he can be found knee-deep in the latest research material available, making sure that you will never miss out on the latest finds and discoveries and often making new discoveries of his own too!

 He writes for a variety of magazines such as Medieval Warfare and the NeneQuirer.
 You can read Mikes articles here nenequirer.com/.
 In addition, he can be heard talking about historical subjects on local radio.